Stephen C. Sillett: Career

-Sillett began teaching at Humboldt State University in 1996, where he dedicates much of his time to field study of not only coast redwood but also giant sequoia (Sequoiadendron giganteum), Douglas-fir (Pseudotsuga menziesii), Sitka spruce (Picea sitchensis), and the tallest trees of the Southern Hemisphere, Eucalyptus regnans and E. globulus.
-He currently teaches courses in General Botany, Lichens and Bryophytes, and Forest Canopy Ecology at Humboldt State University.
+Sillett began teaching at Cal Poly Humboldt in 1996, where he dedicates much of his time to field study of not only coast redwood but also giant sequoia (Sequoiadendron giganteum), Douglas-fir (Pseudotsuga menziesii), Sitka spruce (Picea sitchensis), and the tallest trees of the Southern Hemisphere, Eucalyptus regnans and E. globulus.
+He currently teaches courses in General Botany, Lichens and Bryophytes, and Forest Canopy Ecology at Cal Poly Humboldt.

 Research

 Early

 Sillett began climbing Douglas-fir trees during his undergraduate years at Reed College.
 While working on his Masters, he studied a cloud forest canopy in Costa Rica, focusing on bryophytes inhabiting the emergent crowns of strangler figs (Ficus tuerckheimii).
 His doctorate work focused on old-growth Douglas-fir forests in the Cascade Mountains of western Oregon.
-It was not until he began teaching at Humboldt State that he began climbing and studying redwood forests.
+It was not until he began teaching at Cal Poly Humboldt that he began climbing and studying redwood forests.

 Later

 After moving to northwestern California, Sillett began studying old-growth redwood forests and the biodiversity found in their canopies.
 Additionally, Sillett studies how water is transported up the tree in an effort to understand the limits to tree height.
 One of his chief interests is in determining the maximum attainable heights of the 6 tallest tree species.

 To reach the canopies, he uses an arrow to set a climbing line, then ascends using a modified arborist-style safety swing involving ropes, leather harnesses, and pulleys.
 Once in the canopy, Sillett and his research crew move about in a style known as skywalking using motion lanyards on a web of climbing ropes.
 To reach outlying branches, Sillett deploys a Tyrolean traverse between adjacent trees.

 In addition to studying redwood canopies, Sillett studies other tall forests in the US, Canada, and Australia.
 He has climbed and measured the tallest of each of the six tallest trees species.
 Sillett and his team do not disclose precise locations of the world's tallest trees.
 Sillett allows only students and research team members to climb with him, to maintain both the security of the trees and the safety of fellow researchers.